Os renovadores: Legacy

-The typography
+Typography

 The renovators created new fonts and recovered traditional typography in stone, which was continued by Laboratorio de Formas.
 Recent creators standardized fonts based on them, such as Vila Morena by Ipanema Gráfica and Gallaecia Castelo by Carlos Núñez.

 Marcos Dopico and Natalia Crecente from the University of Vigo analyzed their typographic program, which combined traditional fonts from different origins with the systematization of the Bauhaus and the Ulm school, and according to Díaz Pardo, the Soviet Vkhutemas.

 Graphic work was developed in a local environment, linked to areas close to the art, artisanal manufacturing, stonework or illustration (...)

 The foundations set out to collect its characteristic features from history to create a system of self-expression.
 For this, several sources would be used; rock carving, inscriptions on church arches, petroglyphs, carving on craft tools, bread sculptures from San André de Teixido, traditional ceramics, lace from the Coast... in short, all the heritage elements of Galician culture.

 The principles of modernity, with one eye on the Bauhaus and the Ulm school and the other on the uniqueness of the geographical and cultural context, avoiding any standardization, have evolved here to "enrich the world with our difference", an ideology applied to all the products they come out of the Laboratory.